flipperdevices/flipperzero-firmware/documentation/UnitTests.md

 3. Add the test code to [infrared_test.c](applications/debug/unit_tests/infrared/infrared_test.c).
 4. Update the [assets](assets/unit_tests/infrared) on your Flipper Zero and run the tests to see if they pass.

-**Test data format**
+##### Test data format
 Each unit test has 3 sections:
 1. `decoder` - takes in raw signal and outputs decoded messages.
 2. `encoder` - takes in decoded messages and outputs raw signal.
 3. `encoder_decoder` - takes in decoded messages, turns them into raw signal and then decodes again.

-Infrared test asset files have an extension `.irtest` and are basically regular `.ir` files with a few additions.
+Infrared test asset files have an `.irtest` extension and are regular `.ir` files with a few additions.
-Decoder input data has signal names `decoder_input_N` where N is a number of the sequence.
-Likewise, the expected data goes under the name `decoder_expected_N`.
+Decoder input data has signal names `decoder_input_N`, where N is a test sequence number.
+Expected data goes under the name `decoder_expected_N`.
 When testing the encoder these two are switched.

 Decoded data is represented in arrays (since a single raw signal may decode to several messages).
 If there is only one signal, then it has to be an array of size 1.
+Use the existing files as syntax examples.

+##### Getting raw signals
+Recording raw IR signals is possible using Flipper Zero.
+Launch the CLI session, run `ir rx raw`, then point the remote towards Flipper's receiver and send the signals.
+The raw signal data will be printed to the console in a convenient format.